Justin Fairfax: Policy positions

-On economic issues, Fairfax supports policies such as a $15 minimum wage, action on student loan debt, and more job training and apprenticeships for skilled trades such as electrician, welder, and machine operator.
-Fairfax supports investment in transportation and infrastructure, and implementation of Governor Terry McAuliffe's Virginia Clean Power Plan to reduce greenhouse gas emissions in order to combat climate change.
-Fairfax favors promotion of renewable energy such as wind and solar.
+On economic issues, Fairfax supported policies such as a $15 minimum wage, action on student loan debt, and more job training and apprenticeships for skilled trades such as electrician, welder, and machine operator.
+Fairfax supported investment in transportation and infrastructure, and implementation of Governor Terry McAuliffe's Virginia Clean Power Plan to reduce greenhouse gas emissions in order to combat climate change.
+Fairfax favored promotion of renewable energy such as wind and solar.

-Fairfax supports the Affordable Care Act and an expansion of Medicaid to low-income Virginians.
-He supports caps on campaign contributions.
-Fairfax has expressed support for single-payer healthcare.
+Fairfax supported the Affordable Care Act and an expansion of Medicaid to low-income Virginians.
+He supported caps on campaign contributions.
+Fairfax had expressed support for single-payer healthcare.

-On social issues, Fairfax supports abortion rights and same-sex marriage.
-He is supportive of gun control measures such as universal background checks, a ban on high-capacity magazines, and an assault weapons ban.
-He supports criminal justice reform, and supports former governor McAuliffe's restoration of voting rights to felons who have completed probation and parole terms.
-Fairfax favors additional action to combat the opioid crisis, and supports the decriminalization of the possession of limited amounts of marijuana for personal use.
+On social issues, Fairfax supported abortion rights and same-sex marriage.
+He was supportive of gun control measures such as universal background checks, a ban on high-capacity magazines, and an assault weapons ban.
+He supported criminal justice reform and supported former governor McAuliffe's restoration of voting rights to felons who have completed probation and parole terms.
+Fairfax favored additional action to combat the opioid crisis and supported the decriminalization of the possession of limited amounts of marijuana for personal use.

 Personal life

-Fairfax lives in Annandale, Virginia, with his wife, Cerina and two children.
-He is Catholic.
+Fairfax lived in Woodburn, Fairfax County, Virginia, with his wife, Cerina Fairfax, and their two children: a son and daughter.
+He was Catholic.
+His wife was a dentist who ran a practice in Fairfax, Virginia.

+Legal issues

+Documents obtained by People following his death confirmed that Justin Fairfax and his wife had separated in 2024.
+Cerina Fairfax filed for divorce on July 18, 2025.
+They were in the process of divorcing at the time of their deaths.
+Amid a period of marital strife, Justin Fairfax accused Cerina of assault in early 2026, but interior security cameras she had previously installed revealed that no assault took place.
+Cerina Fairfax accused Justin of being an alcoholic and not contributing to his share of the expenses such as child support, private school tuition, and their mortgage.
+Justin Fairfax was scheduled to appear in court on April 21, 2026.

+Though they were still living together during their separation and divorce planning, court documents obtained by News 4, a Washington, D.C., television station, revealed that Justin Fairfax had been ordered to move out of their home by the end of April 2026, with a judge also ordering him to be fined $300 for each day he continued not to comply with orders and compensate Cerina for money he owed her.
+Fairfax lost custody of their children.